Slavery in medieval Europe: Christian Iberia

 Slavery remained persistent in Christian Iberia after the Umayyad invasions in the 8th century, and the Visigothic law codes continued to control slave ownership.
 However, as William Phillips notes, medieval Iberia should not be thought of as a slave society, but rather as a society that owned slaves.
 Slaves accounted for a relatively small percentage of the population, and did not make up a significant portion of the labor pool.
 Furthermore, while the existence of slavery continued from the earlier period, the use of slaves in post-Visigothic Christian Iberia differed from early periods.
 Ian Wood has suggests that, under the Visigoths, the majority of the slave population lived and worked on rural estates.

 After the Muslim invasions, slave owners (especially in the kingdoms of Aragon and Valencia) moved away from using slaves as field laborers or in work gangs, and did not press slaves into military service.
 Slaves tended to be owned singly rather than in large groups.
 There appear to have been many more female than male slaves, and they were most often used as domestic servants, or to supplement free labor.
 In this respect, slave institutions in Aragon, especially, closely resembled those of other Mediterranean Christian kingdoms in France and Italy.

 In the kingdoms of León and Castile, slavery followed the Visigothic model more closely than in the littoral kingdoms.
 Slaves in León and Castile were more likely to be employed as field laborers, supplanting free labor to support an aristocratic estate society.
 These trends in slave populations and use changed in the wake of the Black Death in 1348, which significantly increased the demand for slaves across the whole of the peninsula.

 Christians were not the only slaveholders in Christian Iberia.
-Both Jews and Muslims living under Christian rule owned slaves, though more commonly in Aragon and Valencia than in Castile.Phillips pp.20–21 After the conquest of Valencia in 1245, the Kingdom of Aragon prohibited the possession of Christian slaves by Jews, though they were still permitted to hold Muslim or pagan slaves.
+Both Jews and Muslims living under Christian rule owned slaves, though more commonly in Aragon and Valencia than in Castile.
+After the conquest of Valencia in 1245, the Kingdom of Aragon prohibited the possession of Christian slaves by Jews, though they were still permitted to hold Muslim or pagan slaves.
 The main role of Iberian Jews in the slave trade came as facilitators: Jews acted as slave brokers and agents of transfer between the Christian and Muslim kingdoms.